 Despite the huge overlap between Marty Stu and Mary Sue, there are a few character traits that are much, much more common in Marty than his sister (generally sexuality-related things).
 Here's the list of exclusive Marty Stu traits:

 - Perma-Stubble.
 Nothing like the scratchy beginnings of a beard to emphasize that no testosterone isn't in any sort of short supply for this rugged fellow.
 Yet despite this, actual beards are surprisingly rare.

-- As well as that, give him an large penis.
+- As well as that, give him a large penis.
 No, not a Gag Penis.
 The author will expect people to actually accept that his member can double as a baseball bat.
-The more blatantly inaccurate ones tend to be written by women, believing that 11 inches is going to feel really good in bed.
+The more blatantly inaccurate ones tend to be written by men (or sometimes by inexperienced women), believing that 11 inches is going to feel really good in bed.
+(It won't.)

 - Aesthetically placed scars can keep Marty from being too pretty, while emphasizing his dangerous lifestyle.

 - On the other hand, having zero scars even when it would be extremely unrealistic, such as a badass warrior who's been fighting powerful beasts in the wilderness without a single scratch to show for it.
 To not have any scars or battle wounds from such a lifestyle is equally Marty-ish.